 5) What can you treat with laser surgery?
 Facial plastic surgeons are experienced in the use of the laser and are the best source of information as to whether laser surgery is appropriate for your condition.
 Here are a few applications for lasers.

 Laser Skin Peeling Lasers can be used to reduce wrinkles around the lips or eyes, even the entire face, softening fine wrinkles and removing certain blemishes on the face.

 Port-wine stain birthmarks respond remarkably well to laser treatment.
 The abnormal blood vessels that cause these marks are reduced in size by the laser.
 This results in a lightening of the treated area.
 Skin growths, facial “spider veins,” warts and some tattoos respond to laser surgery.
 Most situations take more than one laser treatment, however some respond to a single treatment.

-Dr. Lopez often uses the minimum laser intensity possible.
+Dr. Lopez and Dr. Perro often use the minimum laser intensity possible.
 The low intensity requires many treatments.
 However, the low intensity also preserves as much of the healthy tissue as possible.
 This produces an aesthetically pleasing result and minimizes the recovery time.